NHS Cervical Screening Programme (NHSCSP) that screens women and transgender men (with retained cervix) aged 24.5-64.

 Screening involves a cervical smear.

 Cervical screening may be temporarily delayed in a number of circumstances.

-If it is unlikely the patient will return, a decision will have to be made about taking the sample whilst acknowledging the context.
 Reasons to delay include:

+In certain situations, it may be felt unlikely the patient will return for follow-up, a decision will have to be made about taking the sample whilst acknowledging the context.

-If a women has had an abnormal screen and subsequently falls pregnant, management should be guided by specialists.
+In pregnant women normally a routine screen will often be rescheduled to 3 months post-partum.
+If a woman has had an abnormal screen and subsequently falls pregnant, management should be guided by specialists.

+Under certain circumstances, additional screening may be indicated.
 In appropriate patients aged 25-64, offer additional screening if:

 Cervical intraepithelial neoplasia (CIN) refers to pre-malignant cervical dysplasia.